Get Started with Settlement#

 Before you begin, ensure you have the following:

-This example uses Ethereum as the source chain and Solana as the destination.
-As a result, you'll need an Ethereum wallet with ETH for gas and a Solana wallet with SOL for fees.
+This example utilizes Ethereum as the source chain and Solana as the destination chain.
+You’ll need ETH for gas on Ethereum only.
+You do not need SOL or a Solana signer; you’ll provide a Solana recipient address, and Mayan Swift’s relayer handles the destination leg.
 You can adapt the example to match your preferred chains.

 Set Up a Project#